Candida Martinelli's Italophile Site

 to the contrary, it was a respectful parting, and Lorenzo died in peace

-at Villa Careggi, possibly of malaria.
+at Villa Careggi.
 Many scholars use Lorenzo's death as the marking

 of the end of Florence's being the center of the Italian Renaissance.